Baylor's 12th-year head coach honored for second time

 On Aug.
 22, 2003, Scott Drew assumed Baylor's head coaching position and took over one of college basketball's most daunting rebuilding projects ever.
 Eleven years later, he became the program's all-time wins leader.

-Baylor's 17-4 postseason record over the last six seasons is the nation's second-best among teams with at least three postseason appearances.
+Baylor's 17-5 postseason record over the last seven seasons is the nation's fourth-best among teams with at least three NCAA Tournament appearances.
 The Bears went 5-0 to win the 2013 NIT title, posted 3-1 records on their way to the Elite Eight in both the 2010 and 2012 NCAA Tournaments, BU went 2-1 to advance to the 2014 Sweet 16, and Drew led Baylor to four wins en route to the 2009 NIT title game.
+Baylor’s 17 postseason wins since 2009 rank sixth nationally behind only Kentucky (24), Michigan State (20), North Carolina (20), Duke (19) and Louisville (18).

-Drew is the only coach to guide Baylor to six postseason appearances and he is responsible 17 of the program's 20 all-time postseason wins.
-His teams have averaged 24 wins over the last seven seasons, giving Baylor seven straight winning campaigns for the first time since 1966-67 through 1972-73.
-Drew has compiled a 224-161 overall record with a 204-150 mark in 11 seasons at Baylor.
+Drew is the youngest of 13 coaches nationally to lead his current team to three Sweet 16s since 2010.
+He is the only coach to guide Baylor to seven postseason appearances and is responsible for 17 of the program's 20 all-time postseason wins.
+His teams have averaged 24 wins over the last eight seasons, giving Baylor a school-record eight straight winning campaigns.
+Drew has compiled a 248-171 overall record with a 228-160 mark in 12 seasons at Baylor.

 A program-record three players were selected in the 2012 NBA Draft, as Perry Jones III, Quincy Acy and Quincy Miller were all chosen.
-Pierre Jackson was selected by the Philadelphia 76ers in 2013, and Cory Jefferson was picked by the Brooklyn Nets in 2014, giving the Bears five draftees in the last three seasons.
-Additionally, Isaiah Austin was projected as a first-round pick before a pre-draft evaluation diagnosed him with Marfan's Syndrome, a career-ending medical condition.
+Pierre Jackson was selected by the Philadelphia 76ers in 2013, and Cory Jefferson was picked by the Brooklyn Nets in 2014, giving the Bears five draftees over a three-year span.
+Additionally, Isaiah Austin was projected as a 2014 first-round pick before a pre-draft evaluation diagnosed him with Marfan's Syndrome, a career-ending medical condition.

 Drew led the 2012-13 Bears to 23 wins and the program's first-ever postseason tournament title when they won five consecutive games to claim the 2013 NIT championship.
 Baylor also won at No. 8 Kentucky, snapping the Wildcats' 55-game home winning streak, and BU handed Kansas a 23-point defeat, becoming the only team in NCAA history to beat Kentucky at Rupp Arena and defeat Kansas in the same season.